wilkinsonmatt/VendorAndOrderTracker.Solution/README.md

 #### By Matt Wilkinson

-#### A simpl web application for a barkery to track their vendors and their vendor's orders.
+#### A simple web application for a barkery owner to track their vendors and their vendor's orders.

 ## Github links